 - Rule 9001-1 Definitions.
 Unless inconsistent within the context of a particular rule, the following terms are defined for the purposes of the Local Bankruptcy Rules as follows: - (a) "Amended plan" means a plan modified under the provisions of 11 U.S.C. §§ 942, 1127, 1223, 1229, 1323, and 1329.
 The terms "modified" and "amended" are used interchangeably. - (b) "Chapter" means one of the chapters of Title 11 of the Bankruptcy Code. - (c) "Clerk" means the office of the Clerk of the United States Bankruptcy Court for the Middle District of Pennsylvania. - (d) "Contract amount" means the amount of principal and interest payable each month under the terms of a note secured by a mortgage without the inclusion of late fees or other default fees or charges. - (e) "Counsel of record" means any attorney who has entered an appearance on the docket of a bankruptcy case or who has filed a paper on behalf of a party.
-An attorney remains counsel of record until an order authorizing withdrawal has been entered or another attorney has entered an appearance on behalf of the party. - (f) "Electronic filer" means a filing user registered with the clerk to file, serve, and receive documents through the electronic filing system established by the United States Bankruptcy Court for the Middle District of Pennsylvania. - (g) "F.R.B.P." means The Federal Rules of Bankruptcy Procedure. - (h) "Paper filer" means an individual or entity that is not an electronic filer and files, serves, and receives paper documents in compliance with all rules and court orders. - (i) "Party in interest" means a person or entity who may be affected by a bankruptcy proceeding.
-In these Rules, a party in interest also includes a creditor. - (j) "Passive notice" is a notice stating that if no response is filed, the court may enter the requested relief without further notice or hearing. - (k) "Retainer agreement" means an agreement between a client and an attorney in which the client deposits funds with the attorney for services to be performed whether entered before the filing of a bankruptcy petition or during the pendency of the case.
+An attorney remains counsel of record until an order authorizing withdrawal has been entered or another attorney has entered an appearance on behalf of the party. - (f) "Electronic filer" means a filing user registered with the clerk to file, serve, and receive documents through the electronic filing system established by the United States Bankruptcy Court for the Middle District of Pennsylvania. - (g) "F.R.B.P." means The Federal Rules of Bankruptcy Procedure. - (h) "Hearing required notice" is a notice that may provide an objection/response deadline and sets the matter for hearing.
+The hearing will take place at the date, time, and location indicated in the notice regardless of whether or not objections/responses are filed. - (i) "Paper filer" means an individual or entity that is not an electronic filer and files, serves, and receives paper documents in compliance with all rules and court orders. - (j) "Party in interest" means a person or entity who may be affected by a bankruptcy proceeding.
+In these rules, a party in interest also includes a creditor. - (k) "Passive notice" is a notice stating that if no response is filed, the court may enter the requested relief without further notice or hearing.